liujiamingustc/mustafaabbs2.github.io/_pages/about.md

 ### OpenFOAM

 I've used OpenFOAM to get a behind-the-scenes view on CFD topics.
+And hence, a disclaimer follows:

 ---
 **Disclaimer**